 Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
 Air conditioners with greater SEER ratings are often costlier but might pay for themselves over their life span through increased energy savings.
 And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Are you cool when your air conditioner is running?
 Or are you often dialing down the temperature to remain cool?
 An aging air conditioner could struggle to keep your home comfy as a result of lower efficiency.
 A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
 Instead of running at full speed all the time, these air conditioners run at multiple speeds to adapt your comfort.

 Your air conditioner should give cooling you can feel, not hear.
 If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
 Most of these air conditioners operate at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Our Techs Make Air Conditioning Installation Hassle-Free
+Our Professionals Make Air Conditioning Installation Hassle-Free

-Call us at 512-937-2001 to request your free, no-pressure estimate today!
+Get in touch with us at 512-937-2001 to request your free, no-pressure estimate right away!